Welcome!

 This just happens to be a great bottle of beer supporting my fluffy cake.

 Now on to the icing.
-Buttery, creamy icing is too heavy.
+I think buttery, creamy icing is too heavy.
 Angel Food calls for fluffy, pillowy icing.
 Pink is best.
 This is the easiest frosting you'll ever make.
 And, perhaps the prettiest.
+Just a drop or two of food coloring will create this light pink.

 iced cake